 Scrape Something Together: Your home loan is what the experts call a “priority debt.”
 Do whatever you can to find the money to pay your mortgage each month.
 Once you start falling behind on your mortgage, it is a very steep and slippery slope into bankruptcy or foreclosure.

-You may have to consider taking a second job, start selling household items on ebay, taking in a renter, or finding other ways to boost your income.
+You may have to consider taking a second job, selling household items online, taking in a renter or finding other ways to boost your income.
 You may also have to let other bills slide if it means saving your home.
 Enrolling in a credit counseling program may provide you with the relief you need on your credit card debts, so that you can focus on making sure the mortgage gets paid.

 Ask for A Break: Lenders do not want to take your home away from you.
 It is expensive and time-consuming.
 Lenders have employees whose job it is to try to help you work something out to save your home.
 That may include allowing you to make lower payments for a period of time, or tacking missed payments on to the end of the loan.
 To decide whether you truly qualify, the lender will require you to fill out paperwork demonstrating the hardship and your ability to get back on your feet.
 That is where the budget you created will come in handy.
 Be certain to get any agreements about payment arrangements in writing, and keep a file with copies of correspondence with the lender.

 Get Help: If you cannot work things out with your lender, either because your lender is uncooperative or you feel overwhelmed, you may want to get help.
 The Department of Housing and Urban Development maintains a list of HUD-approved counseling agencies that may be able to help you avoid foreclosure.
-If you have an FHA or VA loan, you should definitely contact one of these agencies for help since these types of loans come with some good programs designed to help keep you keep your home.
+If you have an Federal Housing Administration (FHA) or VA loan, you should definitely contact one of these agencies for help, because these types of loans come with some good programs designed to help keep you keep your home.

 Know When to Fold: Sometimes, holding on to your home may be impossible.
 You need to be able to recognize when it is time to let go, before you lose your house and the equity you may have.
 If you decide to sell, you must be realistic about the sales price you require and the time involved to sell it.
 You will not be able to get top dollar if you need a quick sale or you cannot make necessary repairs.